 You can also choose one more spell from the Wizard list:

-• Enlarge/Reduce – Lets you Enlarge or Reduce a target (can be casted on yourself).
-Enlarged characters deal more damage and gain Advantage on Strength checks, and the opposite is true for Reduced characters.
+• bg3 enlarge icon Enlarge/Reduce – Lets you Enlarge or Reduce a target (can be cast on yourself).
+Enlarged characters deal more damage and gain bg3 Advantage icon Advantage on Strength checks, and the opposite is true for Reduced characters.

-At this point, I also recommend replacing the Sleep spell with Hold Person, a much stronger stun spell that completely paralyses the target if they fail the Saving Throw.
+At this point, I also recommend replacing the Sleep spell with hold person icon bg3 Hold Person, a much stronger stun spell that completely paralyses the target if they fail the Saving Throw.
 It can last for a long time, and your melee attacks against the target are guaranteed crits!
+It can be a little tricky to apply this right now, but at Level 10, you’ll get a subclass passive to help with this.

 Level 9